newky2k/System.Mvvm/README.md

 Model View View Model (MVVM) classes with built in Dependency Injection (DI) for all variants of .NET.

-Also provides centralised multi-platform UI Management for WPF (.NET Framework, .NET Core 3.1 and .NET 5.x) and WinUI 3 (Preview 4 and above)(Experimental)
+Also provides centralised multi-platform UI Management for WPF (.NET Framework, .NET Core 3.1 and .NET 6.x), WinUI 3, UWP and Xamarin.Forms for calling UI functionality from your Non-UI shared code.

 ### Functionality